rcapillon/3DFEM/README.md

 ### Frequency-domain dynamics

-*Linear elastic plate excited by a nodal force at the center of the upper face*
+*Linear elastic plate excited by a nodal force at the center of the upper face.
+Nonparametric probabilistic modeling for the mass, stiffness and damping reduced matrices.*

 Deformed mesh at 15500 Hz | Deformed mesh at 16250 Hz | Deformed mesh at 17000 Hz :------------------------:|:-------------------------:|:-------------------------: